Protect an entire species.

 Djala was rescued from certain death by The Aspinall Foundation.
 He was born a wild gorilla, sadly within the first 6 months of his life he lost his mother and family to poachers.
 Djala moved to Howletts in 1986, one of the last gorillas to be legally exported from their native country.
 Djala has taken leadership and fatherhood in his stride.
 He is proof that out of bad can come good.

-With his new family, he is now starting his long journey home.
+Djala is now on a journey.
 Back to a protected area in Africa.
 Back to the wild.
-Djala’s journey will take him and his family 3500 miles from Kent to Africa where they are transferred onto a 10 acre island in order to habituate to the climate and habitat.
-They will be closely monitored until we are sure they are ready to cross over the river beginning a new life back in the wild!
+Djala’s journey has already taken him 3500 miles from Kent to Africa and onto a 10 acre island in order to habituate to the climate and habitat.
+They are being closely monitored to enable us to make suitable plans for the future.

 Text BACK to 70300 to give £3 to help protect a species.